jlg-formation/redis-exercices/16-geospatial/README.md

 ## Exercices

-- How work the BYBOX settings?
+- How works the BYBOX settings?
 What is the width, length?
 Where is the <longitude> <latitude> in the rectangle?
+- How to search inside a polygon using geohash?